Improved precision scaling for simulating coupled quantum-classical dynamics: Preliminaries

 In contrast, the original Nosé thermostat is compatible with the Liouvillian framework since the equations of motion can be derived from an extended-system Hamiltonian~\cite{Nose1984}.
 The idea is to introduce additional terms to the classical Hamiltonian that involve an extra degree of freedom, $s$, representing a heat bath.
 This effectively allows the kinetic energy of the nuclei to be exchanged with the energy of the bath so that the system can be equilibrated to a user-specified temperature $T$.
 The extended-system Hamiltonian is defined as follows:

 where

 Here, $p_s$ is the momentum variable conjugate to $s$, and $Q$ is an effective mass of $s$, which controls the coupling of the system to the heat bath. $k_B$ is the Boltzmann constant, and $N_f = 3 N - K$ is equal to the number of degrees of freedom of the system, with $K$ being the number of constraints.
-Note that the heat bath modifies the kinetic energy term of the nuclei while the Coulomb potential term remains unaffected.
+The heat bath modifies the kinetic energy term of the nuclei while the Coulomb potential term remains unaffected.
 In particular, $p'_{n,j}$ is the conjugate momentum variable to $x_{n,j}$ in the extended system.
 It is often called a ``virtual'' momentum variable and is related to the real momentum variable $p_{n,j}$ of the physical system via the following equation:

 The third term of $H_{\tcla}^{(NVT)}$ represents the kinetic energy of the heat bath, while the last term represents the potential energy of the heat bath.
-This potential energy term ensures that the nuclei will eventually reach thermal equilibrium, although it remains an open problem to find an upper bound on the thermalization time.
-More specifically, it can be shown that the microcanonical partition function $\mathcal{Z}$ of the extended system gives rise to the canonical partition function when restricted to the real system~\cite{Nose1984partition_function, Huenenberger2005thermostat}:
+This potential energy term ensures that the partition function $\mathcal{Z}$ associated with a microcanonical ensemble in the extended system gives rise to a canonical partition function when restricted to the real system~\cite{Nose1984partition_function, Huenenberger2005thermostat}:

 where $E_{\text{ext}}$ is the conserved energy of the extended system.